The symptoms of

 The two most common symptoms of depression are:

-- Feeling sad or hopeless nearly every
+- Feeling sad, empty, or tearful nearly every

 - Losing interest in or not getting pleasure from most daily

-activities, and feeling this way nearly every day.
+activities that you used to enjoy, and feeling this way nearly every day.

 A serious symptom of depression is thinking about death and